-Artists for Palestine UK is a growing network of artists, cultural workers and activists who wish to make a stand in support of justice and equality for the Palestinians, and defend arts organisations and individuals who do make such a stand against politically motivated attacks and censorship.
+Artists for Palestine UK (APUK) is a growing network of artists, cultural workers, and activists who wish to make a stand in support of justice and equality for the Palestinians, and defend arts organisations and individuals who do make such a stand from politically motivated attacks and censorship.

 People in the arts have a special role to play in showing solidarity with Palestinian counterparts and their communities.
-APUK is an inclusive network that aims to amplify the voice of all those in the arts who respect the core principles laid out in the Artists’ Pledge for Palestine and to extend support for those principles among cultural institutions and practitioners.
+We are an inclusive network that aims to amplify the voice of all those in the arts who support the core principles laid out in the Artists’ Pledge for Palestine.

 We work towards a situation in which respecting the boycott will be the norm rather than the exception.
-In this spirit we encourage and support artists who publicly endorse the boycott, seek to persuade others to follow their example and challenge those who persist in breaching it.
+In this spirit we encourage and support artists who publicly endorse the boycott, seek to persuade others to follow their example and challenge those who disregard it.

-Please consider supporting our work.
+Please support our work.
 Donations will help us organise public events and discussions across the UK.